servinagrero/monaco/docs/usage.md

     steps:
       - echo "Hello from Second"

-# Would result in the output
+# Results in the output
 # Hello from Second
 ```